EnriqueShrem/B3-Robotics/Future Work.md

 ## Payload Estimation
 Each link must be able to withstand the stresses that are imposed by the payload.

-Apply the bending stress equation to each link:
+This can be adressed by applying the bending stress equation to each link:

 $$\sigma = \frac{M \cdot c}{I}$$